 Assets traded on an active market not operating with the intervention of third-party financial institutions will be valued on the basis of the closing price.

-Assets traded on an active market operating with the intervention of third-party financial institutions will be valued on the basis of the current buying price (for assets) and selling price (for liabilities).
+Assets traded on an active market operating with the intervention of third-party financial institutions will be valued on the basis of the average market price.